Pingumaniac/PubSub_with_KRaft_in_Kotlin/code/README.md

 * init: Innitialize connection and channel for Etcd consensus operations
 * start_consensus_process : Starts the Etcd consensus process for decision making.
 * append_entry_to_log : Appends a new entry to the Etcd log.
-* commit_entry : Commits an entry to the RAFT log after reaching consensus.
+* commit_entry : Commits an entry to the Etcd log after reaching consensus.